finbourne/lusid-sdk-java/sdk/docs/SystemConfigurationApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     SystemConfigurationApi apiInstance = new SystemConfigurationApi(defaultClient);
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the transaction types.
 Defaults   to returning the latest versions if not specified. try {
-      TransactionSetConfigurationData result = apiInstance.listConfigurationTransactionTypes(asAt);
+      TransactionSetConfigurationData result = apiInstance.listConfigurationTransactionTypes()
+            .asAt(asAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling SystemConfigurationApi#listConfigurationTransactionTypes");